cmwetherell/GlassKraken/_posts/2020-02-10-What-we-know-so-far-about-NHL-Seattle.md

 It's still unclear what the mascot will be for NHL Seattle, but Kraken is certainly a front runner.
 <br>
 <br>

 # When is the first NHL Seattle game?

-We don't have an exact date just yet, but it will be in early October.
+We don't have an exact date just yet, but it will be in early October 2021.
 <br><br>
 Before doing any research at all, my suspicion was that the Seattle team would open season for the NHL with a home game in the new arena.
 And, that would be a very exciting way to kick off the new season!
 Unfortunately, each of the previous four expansion teams did not play on opening night (Atlanta Thrashers, Minnesota Wild, Columbus Blue Jackets, and the Las Vegas Golden Knights).
 If we look to the beginning of the 2017-18 season, we see that VGK played their first game on ***day 3*** of the season, and then they started with ***two away games***.
 <br><br>